T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Experiments

-\paragraph{Ablation study on the motion sampler module} To validate the effectiveness of the semantic-aware motion sampling pipeline proposed in T-GVC, we further conduct an ablation study on the motion sampler module.
+\paragraph{Ablation study on the motion sampler module.} To validate the effectiveness of the semantic-aware motion sampling pipeline proposed in T-GVC, we further conduct an ablation study on the motion sampler module.
 The ablation results are presented in Table \ref{tab2}.
-Specifically, "Sparse" refers to motion trajectories extracted with our semantic-aware motion sampling pipeline.
-"Dense" denotes applying dense trajectories as guidance without sampling.
-"Random" corresponds to randomly selecting sparse trajectories with $k$ keypoints ($K < K_{max}$) for each motion instance.
+Specifically, ``Sparse" refers to motion trajectories extracted with our semantic-aware motion sampling pipeline. ``Dense" denotes applying dense trajectories as guidance without sampling. ``Random" corresponds to randomly selecting sparse trajectories with $k$ keypoints ($K < K_{max}$) for each motion instance.
+We set the maximum keypoint quantity $K_{max}$ as 15 for the optimal R-D performance.
 Although dense trajectories can provide more precise motion representation for video reconstruction, such excessive bitrate overhead is intolerable for the video coding task.
-In contrast, our motion sampling pipeline achieves significant bitrate reduction in inter-frame motion modeling, while preserving perceptual quality comparable to that of dense trajectory guidance.
+In contrast, our motion sampling pipeline achieves significant bitrate reduction in motion modeling, while preserving perceptual quality comparable to that of dense trajectory guidance.
 Compared with a random sampling strategy, our approach thoroughly considers the impact of each motion instance on the video semantics, effectively reducing the bitrate while retaining key motion information.